 Some strategies you might consider:

-- Featuring a similar, back-up product on the out-of-stock product’s landing page
+- Featuring a similar, backup product on the out-of-stock product’s landing page

 - Identifying another product category to use the out-of-stock product category’s budget